 For applicants whose degree conferral is in progress at the time of uploading copies, the deadline specified for receipt of official/original documents will allow for the passage of the reported date of degree conferral, and that conferral must be confirmed on the official/original documents received by the Graduate School, in order for the offer of admission to be finalized.

 Also required are the following:

 - Standardized test scores: These should be reported directly to the department through the testing agencies.
-The department code for the Department of Applied Linguistics for the GRE is 3907; for the TOEFL use 04; Institution code: 2660.
+The department code for the Department of Applied Linguistics for the GRE is 3907; for the TOEFL use 04; IELTS Penn State’s Institution code: 2660.

 - Letters of Reference: Three letters of reference are required.
 You will be required to enter e-mail addresses for your references on the Graduate School Application.
 Once your application is submitted, an e-mail will be generated by the system and sent directly to your references asking them to submit the letter to the system.

 - Statement of Purpose: You must submit a statement of purpose in which you describe your professional interests and reasons for wanting to pursue an MA TESL degree at Penn State.
 The statement should be no longer than two double-spaced pages.
-Please indicate whether you will be pursuing the Campus Pathway or Hybrid Pathway.
 The statement of purpose should be uploaded through the Graduate School Application system.

 - VISA DOCUMENTATION FOR INTERNATIONAL STUDENTS: No paperwork regarding an applicant’s visa is required at the time of application.
 If an applicant is admitted to the program, the University Office of Global Programs Pre-Arrival Advising Office will send an e-mail notification.
 The e-mail will provide the applicant with a set of instructions for completing electronic forms that are part of the admission process including visa documentation.